habeeb-an/Building-quiz/README.md

 # Building-quiz
+This project built using HTML,CSS
-html css practising project by freecodecamp
+This is html,css practising project by freecodecamp

 demo Site picture: